 For Homemade Khoya/Mawa:

 In a heavy-bottomed pan, melt ghee and add milk.
 Bring to a boil, then simmer.
-Stir occasionally, scraping the milk solids from the sides until the mixture thickens and no milk bubbles remain.
-Transfer to a bowl, allowing it to cool to room temperature.
+Stir occasionally, scraping the milk solids from the sides, until the mixture thickens and no milk bubbles remain.
+Transfer to a bowl, and allow it to cool to room temperature.
+(Check out my Instant Khoya Recipe to save time.)

 For Sugar Syrup: